Groups with maximum vertex degree commuting graphs: Star free commuting graphs

 \subsection{Proof of \thmref{m5star}}

-Follows from the previous remark and Lemmas \ref{2p23}, \ref{3p25}, \ref{3p34}, \ref{ga15} and \ref{a5}.
-There are only two strong $5-$star free groups $D_8$ and $Q_8$ respectively with center of order $2$ and centralizers have order $4$ for all non-central elements follows from Lemma \ref{4p2}.
-There are only three strong $5-$star free groups $D_{12}$, $C_4\rtimes C_3$ and $\mathrm{SL}(2,3)$ respectively with the center of order $2$ and centralizers have order both $4$ and $6$ for all non-central elements follows from Lemma \ref{sl23}.
-Let $G$ be a group of order $n$ with $|Z(G)|=4$ and $|C_G(x)|=8$ for all $x\in \mathcal{NC}(G)$, then $G$ has order $16$ and there are six of them satisfying the given assumptions and follows from Lemma \ref{six}.
+Let $G$ be a group such that the commuting graph $\Gamma(G)$ have maximum vertex degree $<5$.
+On one hand, if $G$ has \textbf{trivial} center then there are $5$ possibilities of $G$ follows from Lemmas \ref{2p23}, \ref{3p25}, \ref{3p34}, \ref{ga15} and \ref{a5}.
+On the other hand, if $G$ has \textbf{non-trivial} center then there are $11$ such possibilities of $G$ which is the following: there are only two groups $D_8$ and $Q_8$ with center of size $2$ and centralizers have order $4$ for all non-central elements, respectively such that the commuting graph has maximum vertex degree $<5$ (follows from Lemma \ref{4p2}).
+There are only three groups $D_{12}$, $C_3\rtimes C_4$ and $\mathrm{SL}(2,3)$ with the center of order $2$ and centralizers have order both $4$ and $6$ for all non-central elements respectively such that the commuting graph has maximum vertex degree $<5$ (by Lemma \ref{sl23}).
+Let $G$ be a group with $|Z(G)|=4$ and $|C_G(x)|=8$ for all $x\in \mathcal{NC}(G)$, then $G$ has order $16$ and there are six of them satisfying the given assumptions and which follows from Lemma \ref{six}.

+Conversely, if $G$ is one of the given group in the theorem then it's commuting graph $\Gamma(G)$ have maximum vertex degree $<5$ (cf. \figref{fig1} and \figref{fig2}).

 This completes the proof.